 Jo Hemmings is a Behavioural Psychologist and a member of the British Psychological Society (BPS) and as well as a number of other accredited professional psychology bodies.
 She is also an Accredited Coach with the Association for Coaching (AOC).
 She specialises in media and celebrity analysis as well as a being a dating and relationship coach and TV and radio personality.
 She was voted Dating Expert of the Year at the UK Dating Awards in 2016.

 In January 2017, The Mail on Sunday’s You magazine, covered Jo’s coaching work in some detail and with high recommendation.
 If you’re interested in finding out more, here’s the link to Make a Date with the Match Mentor: why everyone who’s serious about finding The One has a dating coach.

 Jo is a the Consultant Psychologist on ITV’s Good Morning Britain, regularly appearing on the show, as well as This Morning and BBC, Channel 4, C5 and Sky News.
 She also helps behind the scenes, in the contestant selection process, by giving psychological advice and assessment to reality TV producers and contestants both during the selection procedure and the series.

 Recent TV work includes working as an Assessment and Duty Of Care psychologist for a number of reality TV series and documentaries for all the leading channels.
-Her work includes including ITV’s Good Morning Britain, Lorraine and Tonight, the BBC’s Back In Time For The Factory (September, 2018).
-She is also an occasional presenter of LBC’s Saturday night sex and relationships show and is the Consultant Editor on How Psychology Works (Dorling Kindersley, 2018)
+Her work includes including ITV’s Good Morning Britain, Lorraine and Tonight, the BBC’s Back In Time For The Factory (September, 2018) and This Is My Song (December, 2018).
+She is the Consultant Editor on How Psychology Works (Dorling Kindersley, 2018)

 She is currently ranked at No. 2 in the UK and No. 17 in the world, in the 30 Most Prominent Psychologists on Twitter by bestpsychologydegrees.com as well as in the Top 21 Mental Health Doctors and Therapists you should be following on Twitter by psychcentral.com.